KorfLab/grimoire/TUTORIAL.md

 who should and should not use this tutorial.
 This is a command-line tutorial.
 We make the following assumptions:

-+ You have enough Unix knowledge to modify your PATH and permissions
++ You can modify file permissions and set environment variables
-+ You know how to set enviornment variables
++ You can install python modules (probably in virtual environments)
-+ You have enough Python knowledge to install grimoire
++ You can clone Git repositories
-+ You will not email the authors asking for Unix/Python help
++ You will not email the authors asking for Unix/Python/Git help

 It is further assumed that you have an interest in _genomics_.
 If you don't know what that means, you probably downloaded the wrong software.
 Here are some expected users of grimoire.

-+ You want to build a gene prediction program
++ You want to run a gene prediction program
 + You want to identify potential errors in genome annotation
 + You want to model some kind of sequence feature
-+ You want to develop something new using grimoire
++ You want to develop a new algorithm using grimoire

 It is further assumed that you have enough bioinformatics knowledge to know that there are a variety of standard formats and that standard